mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 # Assumptions

-Make sure you have Python installed (version 3.6 or later recommended).
+Make sure you have Python installed (version 3.8 or later recommended).

+OpenAI version used: openai 1.30.3

 Create a virtual environment (optional but recommended) to isolate project dependencies.